yuuiko/AquaTouch/notes.md

 ----

-**—————CHANGELOG b3.5.1**
+**CHANGELOG b3.5.1**

 This update requires you to update to BTT v3.XXX.

-— BUG FIXES
+BUG FIXES
-The QuickStrip Hold actions have been repaired.
+- The QuickStrip Hold actions have been repaired.

-—Known Issues (Unfixable on my side so far)
+Known Issues (Unfixable on my side so far)
 - MacOS Control Strip Icon may get stuck displaying the previous app or website icon. quickly tap FN as a workaround.

 ----

-AQT Ad Song Candidates
+- AQT Ad Song Candidates
-RUFUS DU SOL - You Were Right
+- RUFUS DU SOL - You Were Right
-Big Wild - When I Get There
+- Big Wild - When I Get There
-Conro - On my way up
+- Conro - On my way up
-Conro - Trippin?
+- Conro - Trippin?

 Transcript: